-- 41% say they have not gone online to express their unhappiness, but almost two-thirds of those regret not having done so.
+- 41% say they have not gone online to express their unhappiness, but almost 2/3 of those regret not doing so.

-- 62% say they see how many stars a business has before making a purchase, showing that shopper opinions are what give you credibility.
+- 62% say they see how many stars a business has before making a purchase.

-- 45% say they have shared a bad experience with others by traditional word-of-mouth.
+- 45% say they have shared a bad experience with others by word-of-mouth.

-And besides, feedback is good for your business.
-Because even when it’s not a resounding “encore”, it can help you get there.
+It’s also true that feedback is plain old good for your business.
+Because even when it’s not a resounding “encore”, it can help you improve your offering to get there.

 Retail thought leader Ananda Chakravarty paints the bigger picture on this.
 “Given that the average American buys 65 garments per year (and that’s just garments — a tiny % of their 300,000 items owned), the 48% that file at least a single complaint a year doesn’t amount to much feedback…Those that give it care enough about the brand to make it better or enough about the experience to share immense frustration…Most customers don’t have the time or interest to complain to others, they will vote with their wallets first.”